Tag Archive for: wedding cake

 Baker mixing bowl of cream

-Should I Bake My Own Wedding Cake – The Upsides
+Should I Make The Wedding Cake – The Upsides

 • You could save money

-Professional wedding cakes are expensive.
-You pay a lot of money for the time, skills and professionalism of a wedding cake designer as well as the experience that they offer.
-With all the other expenses of a wedding, it does add up.
-If you bake regularly, making a wedding cake can seem like one area which you or a family member could easily do, thus saving on the cost of hiring a professional.
+Professional wedding cakes are a luxury item and hence can be expensive.
+You pay a lot of money for the time, skills and professionalism of a wedding cake designer as well as the experience that a beautiful cake offers to you and your guests.
+If you bake regularly, making a wedding cake can seem like one thing which you, a friend or a family member could do, thus saving on the cost of hiring a professional.

-• It is a way to add something personal to your wedding
+• It is a way to add something personal to the wedding

 Weddings are personal experiences, with all the details relevant to and inspired by the couple themselves.
 A cake made by the bride or groom, or close relative, adds another element of family to the wedding day.